 It’s more common than you may think.
 A patient is sent home from the emergency room with a diagnosis of stomach flu when it really is something far more serious.
 A doctor misinterprets symptoms that point to something potentially life-threatening.
 A radiologist misreads a mammogram, or a pathologist misses something on a sample.
 When the truth finally comes out, it can be tragic.

-At Duffy + Partners, we have a great deal of experience in handling these cases.
+At The Duffy Firm, we have a great deal of experience in handling these cases.
 We work to uncover the truth, determine if the diagnosis was, indeed, negligent, and if there is reparation for you that can compensate for the error.

 We have an established record of significant verdicts and settlements in cases of misdiagnosis, and bring you a host of other benefits, including: